 In Scotland the website is https://fitforworkscotland.scot/ – again support via live chat, email or phone.
 The phone number is 0800 019 2211, open from 9am – 5pm.

-Referrals made by GPs can be made earlier (or later) than 4 weeks into the employees sickness absence.
+Referrals made by GPs can be made earlier (or later) than four weeks into the employees sickness absence.

 Employees can only be referred if they have a reasonable likelihood of making at least a phased return to work.
-Those who do not have a reasonable prospect of returning to work, those who are terminally ill or in an acute phase of their medical condition, those who are in-hospital patients or those with long term sickness absence are unlikely to be referred).
+Those who don’t have a reasonable prospect of returning to work, those who are terminally ill or in an acute phase of their medical condition, those who are in-hospital patients or those with long term sickness absence are unlikely to be referred.

 Employees can only be referred to the Service once in every 12 months.

-Employers are not obliged to use the Fit for Work service.
+Employers aren’t obliged to use the Fit for Work service.

-The Referral service is not available for those who are self-employed, unemployed or those with short spells of sickness.
+The Referral service isn’t available for those who are self-employed, unemployed or those with short spells of sickness.

 Fit for Work will employ registered Occupational Health Professionals.
 Once an employee has been referred to the service, Fit for Work aims to contact the employee within two working days to make an assessment by telephone.